paulmeinz/SQLDataBaseCode/README.md

 Code I used to generate a SQL database for my dissertation analysis

-createtables.py initializeds a sql database with empty tables
+createtables.py initializes a sql database with empty tables

 update.py contains various functions for updating this new sql database with data

-materupdate.py imports functions from update.py to fully update the sql database
+masterupdate.py imports functions from update.py to fully update the sql database

-91031.txt is a sample text file to test with
+91031.txt is a sample data file to test with